A Brief History of the Beta Pi Chapter

 Uptown from City College at Columbia University, the second chapter was organized in 1901 but did not become a chapter until 1902.
 To differentiate the chapters, the first was called Insula, from the Latin insularis, since it was on the island of Manhattan.
 Because of its location in Morningside Heights, the new chapter was called Morningside.

-Although such principles later would invite problems, the basic concept of the Fraternity-embracing brotherhood and congeniality without regard to religion race-not only attracted other idealists as City College of New York, it set the stage for expansion onto other campuses.
+Although such principles later would invite problems, the basic concept of the Fraternity-embracing brotherhood and congeniality without regard to religion or race not only attracted other idealists as City College of New York, it set the stage for expansion onto other campuses.